-Assessed in accordance with AS5604, all beams and crossheads are not resistant to termite attack.
+Assessed in accordance with AS5604, none of the beams and crossheads are resistant to termite attack.
 The site investigation confirmed termite deterioration to be present in beam and crosshead elements throughout the structure.
 An active termite population in the structure featuring timber species not resistant to termite attack is a great concern to the ongoing serviceability of the Long Jetty.